Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Safety Verification of Ground Robot Motion

 \subsection{Passive Friendly Safety of Obstacle Avoidance}

-Passive friendly safety, as introduced above, requires the robot to take careful decisions that respect the features of moving obstacles.
-The intuition behind passive friendly safety is that our own robot should retain space for careless obstacles.
-Passive friendly safety ensures that there will not be collisions, as long as every obstacle makes an effort of stopping to avoid collision when it sees the robot, even when some obstacles approach intersections carelessly and turn around corners without looking first.
-The definition of \citet{Macek2009} requires that the robot respects the worst-case braking time of the obstacle.
-In our model, the worst-case braking time is represented as follows.
-We assume an upper bound $\tau$ on the reaction time of the obstacle and a lower bound $b_o$ on its braking capabilities.
-Then, $\tau V$ is the maximal distance that the obstacle can travel before actually reacting and $\tfrac{V^2}{2b_o}$ is the distance for the obstacle to stop from the maximal velocity $V$ with an assumed minimum braking capability $b_o$.
+In this section, we explore the stronger requirements of passive friendly safety, where the robot not only stops safely itself, but also allows for the obstacle to stop before a collision occurs.
+Passive friendly safety requires the robot to take careful decisions that respect the dynamic capabilities of moving obstacles.
+The intuition behind passive friendly safety is that our own robot should retain enough space for other obstacles to stop.
+Unlike passive safety, passive friendly safety ensures that there will not be collisions, as long as every obstacle makes a corresponding effort to avoid collision when it sees the robot, even when some obstacles approach intersections carelessly and turn around corners without looking.
+The definition of \citet{Macek2009} requires that the robot respects the worst-case braking time of the obstacle, which depends on its velocity and control capabilities.
+In our model, the worst-case braking time is a consequence of the following assumptions.
+We assume an upper bound $\tau$ on the obstacle's reaction time and a lower bound $b_o$ on its braking capabilities.
+Then, $\tau V$ is the maximal distance that the obstacle can travel before beginning to react and $\tfrac{V^2}{2b_o}$ is the maximal distance for the obstacle to stop from the maximal velocity $V$ with an assumed minimum braking capability $b_o$.

-\paragraph{Modeling} \rref{model:dynamicwindowpassivefriendly2} uses the same obstacle avoidance algorithm as \rref{model:dynamicwindowpassive}.
-The essential difference reflects what the robot considers to be a safe distance to an obstacle.
-As shown in \eqref{eq:pfs:3-2} the distance not only accounts for the robot's own braking distance, but also for the braking distance $\tfrac{V^2}{2b_o}$ and reaction time $\tau$ of the obstacle.
+\paragraph{Modeling} \rref{model:dynamicwindowpassivefriendly2} uses the same basic obstacle avoidance algorithm as \rref{model:dynamicwindowpassive}.
+The difference is reflected in what the robot considers to be a safe distance to an obstacle.
+As shown in \eqref{eq:pfs:3-2} the safe distance not only accounts for the robot's own braking distance, but also for the braking distance $\tfrac{V^2}{2b_o}$ and reaction time $\tau$ of the obstacle.
 The verification of passive friendly safety is more complicated than passive safety as it accounts for the behavior of the obstacle discussed below.

 \begin{model}[h] \end{model}